s3783614/char-teamName/README.md

 - **EOF -** The purpose of this test is to check if the program ends with `>GoodBye` when the program is terminated by the `EOF` character.
 Since all linux files have end of file characters running this test is super simple the program will run till there is some text in the `.input` file.
 This is the same case for all the other test cases as well.
 To run this test run the following command:
     - `./qwirkle <tests/EOF.input`

 - **cornerTesting -** This test contains all tiles places in the 4 corners of the board.
 This position would not be possible to reach threw a new game and is only for testing purposes.
 The primary purpose of this test was to check whether placing the tiles in any edge would cause to crash the program.
+This test case alse checks that the player who first finishes the game is awarded an additional 6 points.
 To run this test run the following command:
     - `./qwirkle <tests/cornerTesting.input`

 - **doubleQwirkle -** This test basically check the scoring system, both players start off with a score of zero, and the player NATHAN is given the tile that `O5` which can be placed at location `A26` on the board.
 If the score of NATHAN's score changes to `24` it means the test was successful and there is no error when achieving qwirkle, as `6` points are gained for each line, and `6` for each Quirkle.
 The file is terminated using the `end of file character`.
 To run this test run the following command: